EricMFink/EmploymentCasebook/_pages/chap1.sync-conflict-20221213-125108-ULG3K27.md

 It is not my intention in this lecture to defend any particular model of worker participation in firm governance.
 My point is rather to expose a deep failure in current ways of thinking about how government fits into Americans’ lives.
 We do not live in the market society imagined by Paine and Lincoln, which offered an appealing vision of what a free society of equals would look like, combining individualistic libertarian and egalitarian ideals.
 Government is everywhere, not just in the form of the state, but even more pervasively in the workplace.
 Yet public discourse and much of political theory pretends that this is not so.
 It pretends that the constitution of workplace government is somehow the object of voluntary negotiation between workers and employers.
 This is true only for a tiny proportion of privileged workers.
 The vast majority are subject to private, authoritarian government, not through their own choice, but through laws that have handed nearly all authority to their employers.

 [ *** ]

-### Workman v.
-United Parcel Service, Inc., 234 F.3d 998 (7th Cir.
-2000)

-#### Posner, Circuit Judge

-This is a diversity suit, governed by Indiana law and resolved in favor of the defendant on summary judgment, for breach of contract and promissory estoppel.
-The plaintiff is an employee of UPS who claims that the company made a binding promise not to demote him without just cause and broke its promise. [ ... ]

-On the merits, the plaintiff relies for both his contractual claim and his claim of promissory estoppel on a handbook that UPS gives its employees explaining its employment policies.
-Under the law of many states, such a handbook can create a binding contract if it contains clear promissory language that makes the handbook an offer that the employee accepts by continuing to work after receiving it.
-Indiana has yet to decide whether to follow these states.
-We need not speculate about whether it will.
-Even if we assume it will, and even if the UPS handbook could, as we doubt, be interpreted to contain a clear promise not to demote an employee except for cause, the plaintiff's contractual claim is extinguished by the statement in the handbook that "this Policy Book is not a contract of employment and does not affect your rights as an employee of UPS."

-Such a disclaimer, if clear and forthright, as it is here [ ... ], is a complete defense to a suit for breach of contract based on an employee handbook. [ ... ] Since an employer is under no legal obligation to furnish its employees with a statement of its employment policies, we cannot think of a basis for holding that any statement it does give them has to be legally binding.
-The only effect of such a rule would be to extinguish employee handbooks.

-We are mindful of cases that hold [ ... ] that it is not enough for the handbook to disclaim creating an employment contract; it must state in addition that the employee can be terminated at the will of the employer. [ ... ]

-The decisions that refuse to give effect to the short-form disclaimer strike us as paternalistic in the extreme.
-Employment at will is the norm in the United States.
-An employee therefore has no reason to presume that he has tenure, and a disclaimer that a handbook creates a contract is a clear statement that if he is fired he can't sue for breach of contract.
-What more is needed?
-But there was more here, enough more perhaps to satisfy the courts that rendered the decisions we just cited: the statement that the handbook gives the employee no rights.

-One might wonder what function an employee handbook serves if it does not create enforceable obligations.
-The answer is that it conveys useful information to the employee.
-And more---for to the extent that it does contain promises, even if not legally binding ones, it places the employer under a moral obligation, or more crassly gives him a reputational incentive, to honor those promises.
-Such promises may not be worth as much to the promisee as a promise that the law enforces, but they are worth more than nothing, and it is nothing that the employee can expect if employers must choose between nothing and giving up employment at will.

-A disclaimer that is effective against a claim of breach of contract is also effective, we believe, against a claim of promissory estoppel.
-The function of the doctrine of promissory estoppel is to provide an alternative basis to consideration for making promises legally enforceable.
-A promise can be legally binding because it is supported by consideration or because it induces reasonable reliance, but in either case the promisor is free by a suitable disclaimer to deny any legally binding effect to the promise.
-To put this differently, consideration or reliance is a necessary but not a sufficient condition of the enforceability of a promise.
-Another necessary condition is that the promise be worded consistently with its being intended to be enforceable.
-Because of the disclaimer, that condition was not fulfilled in this case.

 # 2. Labor Organizing & Collective Bargaining